 Hiring a car should be so simple, shouldn’t it?
 You choose a car, pay the fee, collect your chosen model and drive it away to enjoy two weeks in the sun exploring unfamiliar highways and byways.

 Yet too often we hear tales of travellers being ripped off by unscrupulous car hire companies who hit them with all manner of extra fees and charges that weren’t made clear at the time of booking.

 So what can you do to protect yourself?
-Well, forewarned is forearmed, so here are seven of the more common car hire scams you might come across.
+Well, forewarned is forearmed, so here are some of the more common car hire scams you might come across.